TagSpeech: End-to-End Multi-Speaker ASR and Diarization with Fine-Grained Temporal Grounding: Related Work

 With the advent of deep learning, end-to-end modeling emerged to \textit{\textbf{partially}} unify these objectives.
 End-to-End Neural Diarization (EEND,~\citealp{fujita2019end,horiguchi2020end}) formulates diarization as a frame-level multi-label classification problem, directly modeling who spoke when.
 In contrast, Permutation Invariant Training (PIT,~\citealp{yu2017permutation,qian2018single}) addresses multi-speaker speech recognition by optimizing ASR loss over all output permutations, resolving the label permutation problem, but does not explicitly model speaker identity.
 Related efforts have further unified source separation with ASR~\citep{seki2018purely}, or source separation with diarization~\citep{kalda2024pixit}, within end-to-end frameworks to improve robustness.
 More recently, Serialized Output Training (SOT,~\citealp{kanda2020serialized}) was introduced to convert overlapping speech into a single serialized sequence with explicit speaker change markers, enabling effective speaker-attributed ASR.
 Based on this paradigm, Transcribe-to-Diarize~\citep{kanda2022transcribe} derives diarization results implicitly from such serialized, speaker-attributed transcriptions.
 While SOT originally targets multi-speaker ASR, later works reuse it as a training strategy to inject overlap awareness into models~\citep{li2024improving}.
 Furthermore, recent LLM-based approaches have extended the SOT paradigm by training powerful decoders to directly generate SOT-style multi-speaker transcriptions~\cite{shi2024advancing}.

 Although SOT effectively handles overlapping recognition, attempts to further consolidate diarization and ASR into fully unified framework often compromise on the end-to-end principle.
 For instance, UME~\citep{shakeel2025unifying} employs a multi-branch architecture that requires separate decoders for each task.
-Similarly, recent LLM-based methods~\citet{saengthong2025unified} and~\citet{lin2025diarization} depend on external clustering modules or pre-computed diarization timestamps to maintain global speaker consistency.
-This leaves an open challenge for a fully end-to-end, single-stream framework that intrinsically models content, speaker identity, and timestamps without auxiliary branches or external systems.
+Similarly,~\citet{saengthong2025unified} and~\citet{lin2025diarization} depend on external clustering modules or pre-computed diarization timestamps to maintain global speaker consistency.

+However, as summarized in Table~\ref{tab:task_comparison}, most of these models (e.g., SpeakerLM \citealp{yin2025speakerlm}, JEDIS-LLM \citealp{shi2025train}) stop at speaker-attributed transcription.
+Their lack of explicit temporal grounding precludes their evaluation on standard DER benchmarks and distinguishes them from our fully end-to-end framework that jointly models content, speaker identity, and timestamps.